cndkhuong/cndkhuong.github.io/README.md

 > |					| - Tools : Maven, Hudson and Sonar, JUnit, JMeter, Spring, Mockito, Selenium IDE |
 > |					| - Environments : Linux/Window, IE/Firefox/Chrome
 > |	Position		| - Teamlead
-> | Responsibility	| - Building a development enviroment with Maven, Hudson and Sonar, Unittest
-> |					| - Create a automation testing tool that can automation re-test UI with data set use Groovy & Selenium library
+> | Responsibility	| - Create a automation testing tool that can automation re-test UI with data set use Groovy & Selenium library
 > |					| - Apply coverage testing plugin on Sonar to check & calculate base on source code of developer
-> |	Lessons Learned	| - Study about tesing technique & process
+> |	Lessons Learned	| - Study about testing technique & process
 > |					| - How to develơper test source code & how to QC test
 > |					| - Suggest best practices for developer
 > |					| - Learn scripting